mt-akar/bottom_nav_layout/README.md

   type: BottomNavigationBarType.fixed,
 )
 ```
+This layout uses flutter's `BottomNavigationBar` under the hood.
+You don't directly create a `BottomNavigationBar` instance, properties given to `BottomNavLayout` are used to create it.
+The API is the same (except `currentIndex`, which is captured in `pageStack`).

 # Page State Preservation
 The state changes you made in a page such as scroll amount, sub-navigation, form inputs etc. are preserved.
 You can enable it as per [Cupertino Design Guidelines](https://developer.apple.com/design/human-interface-guidelines/ios/app-architecture/navigation/) or disable it as per [Material Design Guidelines](https://material.io/components/bottom-navigation#behavior)
 ```dart
 BottomNavLayout(
   // ...
   savePageState: true, // Default is true
 )
 ```